Tools for local development

 Normally in the development of full stack solutions there are usually several execution environments.
 In most of the projects we apply a scheme of 3 environments: local, testing and production.
-Initially it is in local mode where the developers begin to give life in the project.
-Today we present the main tools that help us develop when we are in the local environment
+Initially it is in local mode where the developers breathe life into the project.
+Today we present the main tools that help us develop when we are in the local environment.

 Working in local

 A development environment based on two environments for client / server solutions has already been implemented: development and production.